 On the 26th July 1941 the Germans captured the city of Mogilev, a district capital in what is now Belarus.
 About 50% of the inhabitants were Jewish, part of an ancient community that dated back to the 14th century.
-The Germans undertook the usual ‘special measures’ against them – and in the early stages a German photographer was on hand to take a series of photographs for propaganda purposes.
+In these areas it was possible for some Jews to escape east before the advancing Wehrmacht reached them - perhaps 40% moved out of Mogilev in time.